MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 ## MaximumCacheSize

-This entry controls the maximum number of cache elements.
+This entry controls the maximum number of TLS sessions to cache.
 Setting MaximumCacheSize to **0** disables the server-side session cache to prevent session resumption.
 Increasing MaximumCacheSize above the default values causes Lsass.exe to consume additional memory.
 Each session-cache element typically requires 2 KB to 4 KB of memory.
 This entry doesn't exist in the registry by default.
 The default